-Test Halloween candy for glucose (a type of simple sugar), and see which of your favorites contains the most.
-Although we used mainly lab supplies for this project, you could use household supplies and achieve similar results.
+Test Halloween candy for glucose (a type of simple sugar) and find out which one has the most.
+Although we used mainly lab supplies for this project, you could use household supplies and get similar results.
 Instead of test tubes, use glasses.
 Substitute a pot, burner, and heat safe glass for the water bath, and so on.

 What You Need: